 Here I recommend you to try the free program MiniTool Partition Wizard.
 It can help you check bad sectors on your hard drive with few steps.

 Here is the tutorial.

 Step 1: Download MiniTool Partition Wizard by clicking the offered download button, install it, and launch it to get its main interface.

 Step 2: Click the target disk in the Disk Map then scroll down the left panel until you find the Surface Test feature and then activate it.

 Step 3: Click the Start Now button in the new window to start checking bad sectors.

 Step 4: Wait patiently until the test comes to an end.
 Check the test result.

 - Red squares on the result mean that sectors on your hard drive have gone bad.

 - Green squares on the result mean that sectors on your hard drive are unproblematic.

-This post answers the question that can we remove bad sector from hard disk permanently.
+This post answers "can we remove bad sector from hard disk permanently".
 Furthermore, it also offers solutions to help you do logical bad sector repair.